suhanmappingideas/ACM/README.md

 # Adaptive Choropleth Mapper (ACM)

 <p><strong>Adaptive Choropleth Mapper (ACM) is an open-source Javascript Library for Multiple Choropleth Mapping.
-ACM is a novel choropleth mapping tool providing following novel functions</strong></p>
+ACM is a novel choropleth mapping tool providing following novel functions at once:</strong></p>
 <ol>
 <li><span style="color: #808080;">It provides an automatic way to set the same class interval to multiple choropleth maps for a fair comparison.</span></li>
 <li><span style="color: #808080;">Whenever the user pans and zooms the map, the class interval is automatically recalculated with values within the map extent.</span></li>